gchq/gaffer-doc/docs/reference/operations-guide/core.md

 Checks if a Store has a given trait.
 [Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/store/operation/HasTrait.html)

 ??? example "Example checking if store has trait"
+    `currentTraits` is an optional field that holds a boolean value and defaults to true.
+It is used to check if the provided traits exists in the either the store default (false) or the schema current traits (true).

     === "Java"

         ``` java